Grapiprant

-Grapiprant (trade name Galliprant) is a small molecule drug that belongs in the piprant class.
+Grapiprant, sold under the brand name Galliprant, is a small molecule drug that belongs in the piprant class.
 This analgesic and anti-inflammatory drug is primarily used as a pain relief for mild to moderate inflammation related to osteoarthritis in dogs.
 Grapiprant has been approved by the FDA's Center for Veterinary Medicine and was categorized as a non-cyclooxygenase inhibiting non-steroidal anti-inflammatory drug (NSAID) in March 2016.

 Preclinical studies also indicate that grapiprant is not only efficacious as a reliever of acute pain but also in chronic pain relief and inflammation.
 The effect of the drug is directly proportional to the dosage and its effects are comparable to human medications such as rofecoxib and piroxicam.

 Grapiprant has also been tested in humans, and was researched to be used as pain control for inflammation associated with osteoarthritis.

 Grapiprant is widely accepted in veterinary medicine due to its specific and targeted approach to pain management in dogs.
 The serum concentration of grapiprant is increased when used in conjunction with other drugs such as acetaminophen, albendazole, and alitretinoin.

 Common side effects are intestinal related effects such as mild diarrhea, appetite loss, and vomiting.
-It is theorised that it might lead to reduced tear production due to it being a sulfa-based medication, as well as decreased albumin levels.
+It can also cause decreased albumin levels.

+Medical uses

+Grapiprant is indicated for the control of pain and inflammation associated with osteoarthritis in dogs.